EuroLeaps/scc-connectors/README.md

 #### Create a Cloud Function in Google Cloud 1/2
 1. Go to GCP Console -> Cloud Functions -> Create Function
 2. Select 2nd Gen Environment
-3. Add Eventarc Trigger with Cloud Pub/Sub as the Event Provider and the scc-pubsub topic that you created earlier
+3. Add Eventarc Trigger with Cloud Pub/Sub as the Event Provider and the scc-pubsub topic that you created earlier.
+The UI might ask you to enable certain APIs during this step, if they were not enabled earlier.
+Also, please make sure that you grant the necessary IAM role during the creation of the EventArc trigger.
+It will be shown in the UI, and it is difficult to miss it.
 4. Click Next

 ![Alt text](screenshots/5.png?raw=true "Cloud Function")